Get to Know Dr. Daniel Labow

-Labow uses HIPEC on patients with mesothelioma, colorectal cancer, stomach cancer, cancer of the appendix, ovarian cancer, and other cancers confined to the peritoneal cavity.
+Labow uses HIPEC with cytoreductive surgery on patients with mesothelioma, colorectal cancer, stomach cancer, cancer of the appendix, ovarian cancer and other cancers confined to the peritoneal cavity.

-Labow spends much of his time working on the diagnosis and treatment of primary and metastatic malignancies, including gastric and esophageal cancer, pancreatic and liver malignancies.
+He spends much of his time working on the diagnosis and treatment of primary and metastatic malignancies, including gastric and esophageal cancer and pancreatic and liver malignancies.
 He has worked extensively with minimally invasive surgical techniques.

 “Nothing in life is a guarantee, but the guarantee for me was that HIPEC was the best treatment,” said Rosanne Mari, a patient from New Jersey who had the procedure in combination with cancer surgery.
 “I am a better, healthier person, and for that I am forever grateful to Dr. Labow.”

 Publications of Dr. Daniel Labow